What Does "Domestic" Mean in a Domestic Violence Charge?

 When facing domestic violence charges, experienced Tucson domestic abuse lawyers can protect your rights and provide a strong defense.
 Authorities can charge domestic violence as felonies or misdemeanors, depending on the circumstances, meaning your choice in legal representation is absolutely crucial.

-Nesci & St. Louis, PLLC helps clients deal with protective orders and other issues involving domestic violence.
+Nesci & St. Louis helps clients deal with protective orders and other issues involving domestic violence.
 Contact us today for your free consultation.